spacetx/starfish/docs/source/usage/fov-builder/fov-builder.rst

 Synthetic experiments
 =====================

-Building Synthetic SpaceTx-specification compliant experiments
+Building synthetic SpaceTx-specification compliant experiments
 --------------------------------------------------------------

 starfish provides a tool to construct example datasets that can be used to test software for use with our formats.